5 basic beef stock recipes to complete your Chinese stock-making repertoire.

 There has been an increase interest in bone broth.
 It seems that it has a myriad of health benefits like anti-inflammation, repair joints, helps leaky guts and arthritis.

 I don't know if all of these are true.
 I hope so.

-What I do know is, the Chinese kitchen is seldom with a soup stock, and that's usually a broth made from bones.
+What I do know is, the Chinese kitchen is seldom without a soup stock, and that's usually a broth made from bones.